 determine advantages of inter vivos transfers,

-recognize the advantages of gifts to minors via inter vivos transfers, and
+recognize the planning alternatives available for gifts to minors via inter vivos transfers, and

 identify life insurance and other death benefits.